Xoms/WebSocket_pract_app/README.md

 2. Open in browser "localhost:9000"

-3. Now your are connected via websocket (you can see it in your's terminal)))
+3. Now your are connected via websocket (you can see it in your terminal)))

 4. Try to open some new tabs in browser "localhost:9000" (you can see in terminal console.logs about connected user)